Predict customer churn in a telecommunications company using machine learning

 - Specificity: 93.9% (percentage of actual negative classified as negative).

-These binary classification tests show that the model can correctly predict most of the instances.
+These binary classification tests show that the model can predict most instances correctly.

 7. Model deployment

-In the model deployment phase, the neural network can be used to predict outputs for inputs that it has never seen.
+In the model deployment phase, the neural network can predict outputs for inputs it has never seen.

 We can calculate the neural network outputs for a given set of inputs: